Tellusant/docs/trade-secrets.md

 For more on trade secrets, see [USPTO](https://www.uspto.gov/ip-policy/trade-secret-policy) and [WIPO](https://www.wipo.int/en/web/trade-secrets).
 The WIPO site also shows that all countries except one.

 There is no symbol for trade secrets because it is a management practice, not a filing.
 Part of this management practice is to clearly mark trade secrets, which we do here (and in other places) as CONFIDENTIAL, PROPRIETARY, TRADE SECRET, or similar.
-We usually use 🇹🇷🇦🇩🇪 🇸🇪🇨🇷🇪🇹 or 🔒︎ (our icon to make less distracting than full text).
+We usually use TRADE SECRET or 🔒︎ (our icon to make marking less distracting than 12 letters).

 ---
 ### Non-Exhaustive List of Tellusant Confidential Trade Secrets
-We use the word *method* when the trade secret refers to what our solution is, and *apparatus* when we refer to whatthe trade secret is.
+We use the word *method* when the trade secret refers to how our solution works, and *apparatus* when we refer to whatthe trade secret is.

 - PoluSim *method and apparatus*
 - TelluBase *method and apparatus*